Plain summary

 Canonical Relationship

 AEO and GEO operate after an AI system has already decided which entities are eligible.
-Deeprank defines the selection layer those approaches assume but do not specify.
+Deeprank defines the specification for the selection layer that those approaches assume but do not explicitly address.
+They are complementary.

 Layer Dependencies